-Guidelines have been published by numerous groups, including the American Bird Conservancy (a wind-risk assessment map highlighting areas important to birds); various state and National Audubon Society chapters; the Nature Conservancy; The Kansas Energy Council; the Kansas Department of Wildlife, Parks, and Tourism; and the already-mentioned national standard, published 23 March 2012, as U.S. Fish and Wildlife Service Land-Based Wind Energy Guidelines, a publication based on the work of the Wind Turbine Guidelines Advisory Committee, which served from 2008 - 2011.
+Numerous groups have published guidelines, including the American Bird Conservancy (a wind-risk assessment map highlighting areas important to birds);17 various state and National Audubon Society chapters;18 the Nature Conservancy;19 The Kansas Energy Council;20 the Kansas Department of Wildlife, Parks, and Tourism;21 and the already-mentioned national standard, published 23 March 2012, as U.S. Fish and Wildlife Service Land-Based Wind Energy Guidelines, a publication based on the work of the Wind Turbine Guidelines Advisory Committee, which served from 2008 - 2011.
 Rob Manes of the Kansas Nature Conservancy and AOK Board Member Professor Robert Robel from Kansas State University were members of the advisory committee, and there were representatives of renewable energy companies and state wildlife departments, as well as National and Massachusetts Audubon, The Nature Conservancy, Bat Conservation International, Defenders of Wildlife, and the Blackfeet Nation.